matloff/fasteR/README.md

 ![alt text](https://raw.githubusercontent.com/matloff/fasteR/master/inst/images/Nile.png)

-> **Your Turn:**  The **hist** function draws 10 bins in the histogram by
+> **Your Turn:**  The **hist** function draws 10 bins for this dataset
-> default, but you can choose other values, by specifying a second
+> in the histogram by default, but you can choose other values, by
-> argument to the function, named **breaks**.
+> specifying a second argument to the function, named **breaks**.
 E.g.
 >
 > ``` r
 > > hist(Nile,breaks=20)
 > ```
 >
 > would draw the histogram with 20 bins.
-Try plotting using
+Try plotting using several
-> several different large and small values of the number of bins.
+> different large and small values of the number of bins.
 >
 > **Note:**  The **hist** function, as with many R functions, has many
 > different options, specifiable via various arguments.
 For now, we'll
 > just keep things simple, and resist the temptation to explore them
 > all.
 R has lots of online help, which you can access via '?'.
 E.g. typing

 ``` r